RylanSchaeffer/rylanschaeffer.github.io/collections/_blog_posts/2022-01-19-experience-replay.md

 ![img_15.png](img_15.png)

-As a side note, [Daw mentioned in a talk](https://www.youtube.com/watch?v=s44bOjnKPBg) that if we assume that place cell trajectories are doing mental simulation, we can learn that:
+As a side note, [Daw mentioned in a talk](https://www.youtube.com/watch?v=s44bOjnKPBg) that if we assume that place cell trajectories are performing model-based simulation, we can learn that:

-- Simulation is forward (planning), backward (learning) and nonlocal
+- Simulation can occur forward (planning), backward (learning) and nonlocally
+- Simulation only occurs when animal is stopped
-- Simulation occurs one path at a time; thinks this is likely because hippocampus is an attractor network and can only represent 1 path at a time
+- Simulation occurs one path at a time

-- Only occurs when animal is stopped i.e. the path code can track the animal's current location or an imagined location, but not both
+Daw thinks these last two are probably because hippocampus is an attractor network and can only represent 1 path at a time.
+He thinks that the path field neural code can track the animal's current location or an imagined location, but not both simultaneously.

 ## Liu, Mattar, Behrens, Daw and Dolan